 - Potaje – Rich Stew Dish

 - Habas con Jamón – Broad Beans with Serrano Ham

 - Caldo Murciano – Local Soup Dish

 - Huevas de Mújol – Type of Caviar

-The fiesta of Sucina’s patron saint, Nuestra Señora del Rosario is celebrated in October with processions, music, singing, and dancing.
-It is a lively three day event accompanied with traditional food and drink.
+The fiesta in honour of Sucina’s patron saint, Nuestra Señora del Rosario, is celebrated in October with processions, music, singing and dancing.
+It is a lively three-day event accompanied by traditional food and drink.

-Holy week, Semana Santa, is quite spectacular with a re-enactment of the Calvary scene in the main square.
-The carnival in February adds a splash of colour to a winters day.
+Holy Week (Semana Santa) is also spectacular, with a re-enactment of the Calvary scene in the main square.
+Meanwhile, the carnival in February adds a splash of colour to winter days.